Powered Gates: Responsibilities

 Users should be given information on how to safely switch the gate off, or into a safe mode such as hold-to-run, and where necessary, how to release a person if they become trapped by the gate.
 This should be passed on to all who need this information.

-Landlords, or those responsible for powered gates as part of a work activity (eg managing agents), have duties under Section 3 of the Health & Safety at Work etc Act 1974 for the safety of people (including the public) they do not employ.
+Landlords, or those responsible for powered gates as part of a work activity (eg managing agents), have duties under Section 3 of the Health and Safety at Work etc Act 1974 for the safety of people (including the public) they do not employ.

 They are expected to maintain similar standards of safety for construction, inspection and maintenance as employers have under the Workplace (Health, Safety and Welfare) Regulations 1992.
 If competent contractors advise that the equipment is unsafe prompt action should be taken to ensure the safety of everyone.

-Those assessing, inspecting, checking, maintaining and repairing powered gates as part of a work activity have duties for safety under Section 3 of the Health & Safety at Work etc Act 1974.
+Those assessing, inspecting, checking, maintaining and repairing powered gates as part of a work activity have duties for safety under Section 3 of the Health and Safety at Work etc Act 1974.
 Essentially they should not put others (including the public) at risk.
 For example, following any maintenance or repair work the gate must be left safe.

-Anyone working on powered gates should be competent (eg have appropriate mechanical, electrical, hydraulic, or pneumatic knowledge, together with the ability where necessary to verify and test both parts and the final product).
+Anyone working on powered gates should be competent Microsite (eg have appropriate mechanical, electrical, hydraulic, or pneumatic knowledge, together with the ability where necessary to verify and test both parts and the final product).
 Specialist equipment may be needed, eg to test force limitation values.

 Records of servicing, repair and testing may help to demonstrate what has been done and how the gate is being left safe.
 They could also be useful as a benchmark for subsequent safety checks.
-Ideally access to exact settings (eg force limitation) should be kept secure from interference, and the user / occupier being made aware of the significance of these settings for safety.
-Users / owners should be made aware of the need for periodic checks to ensure safety (although there is no requirement for checks or maintenance of domestic private gates under health and safety law, they are recommended for safety).
+Ideally access to exact settings (eg force limitation) should be kept secure from interference, and the user/occupier being made aware of the significance of these settings for safety.
+Users/owners should be made aware of the need for periodic checks to ensure safety (although there is no requirement for checks or maintenance of domestic private gates under health and safety law, they are recommended for safety).

 Architects and buyers need to specify and select suitable products.
 While powered gates may start as an off-the-shelf product, many become unique machines when they are installed.
 This is because they often have to be adapted to fit, and adjusted to cope with, the local environment (eg the effects of the wind and terrain).
 Therefore discussions with the manufacturer, supplier and installer, and a preliminary assessment for safety, may be required before commissioning, as well as a final assessment before first use.